Battle of Tsushima: Dogger Bank

-The Rozhestvensky and von Fölkersahm squadrons sailed through Øresund strait into the North Sea.
+The Rozhestvensky and von Fölkersahm squadrons sailed through the Øresund Strait into the North Sea.
 The Russians had received numerous fictitious reports of Japanese torpedo boats operating in the area and were on high alert.
 In the Dogger Bank incident, the Rozhestvensky squadron mistook a group of British fishing trawlers operating near the Dogger Bank at night for hostile Japanese ships.
-The fleet fired upon the small civilian vessels, killing several British fishermen; one trawler was sunk while another six were damaged.
+The fleet fired upon the small civilian vessels, killing several British fishermen; one trawler was sunk, while another six were damaged.
 In confusion, the Russians even fired upon two of their own vessels, killing some of their own men.
-The firing continued for twenty minutes before Rozhestvensky ordered firing to cease; loss of life was limited by the fact that the Russian gunnery was highly inaccurate.
+The firing continued for twenty minutes before Rozhestvensky ordered it to cease; loss of life was limited by the fact that the Russian gunnery was highly inaccurate.
 The British were outraged by the incident and incredulous that the Russians could mistake a group of fishing trawlers for Japanese warships, thousands of kilometres from the nearest Japanese port.
-Britain almost entered the war in support of Japan, with whom it had an alliance (but was neutral in the war, as their mutual defense clause stipulated "when either nation faced 'more than one' adversaries in a war").
+Britain almost entered the war in support of Japan, with whom it had an alliance (but was neutral in the war, as their mutual defence clause stipulated "when either nation faced 'more than one' adversaries in a war").
 The Royal Navy sortied and shadowed the Russian fleet until a diplomatic agreement was reached.
 France, which had hoped to eventually bring the British and Russians together in an anti-German bloc, intervened diplomatically to restrain Britain from declaring war.
 The Russians were forced to disembark officers (Note: Led by Rozhestvensky's staff officer, Captain 2nd rank Nikolai Klado, who, after his return to Saint Petersburg, strongly argued for reinforcement that led to the formation of the Third Pacific Squadron.) who were suspected of misconduct to give evidence to the International Court of Inquiry (Note: Initially proposed by the Russian Foreign Office after the news of Home Fleet, Channel Fleet and Mediterranean Fleet of the Royal Navy being mobilised.) at Paris, ultimately accepting responsibility for the incident and compensating the fishermen.

 Routes

 Routes taken by the Russian fleets from the Baltic to the Battle of Tsushima.
-Dobrotvorsky unit (Note: The Baltic Fleet left Russia in four groups, commanded by Admiral Rozhestvensky, Rear Admiral von Fölkersahm, Rear Admiral Nebogatov and Captain Leonid Dobrotvorsky.
+Dobrotvorsky unit (Note: The Baltic Fleet left Russia in four groups, commanded by Admiral Rozhestvensky, Rear Admiral von Fölkersahm, Rear Admiral Nebogatov, and Captain Leonid Dobrotvorsky.
 Later, illness incapacitated Fölkersahm and his eventual death just 3 days before the Battle of Tsushima promoted Rear Admiral Nobogatov to de facto Second in Command of the fleet.) and Fölkersahm detachment in brown, Rozhestvensky fleet in blue, and Nebogatov's 3rd Pacific Squadron in red.